Ohio ‘anti-gay’ bill amended to allow parents to opt students out of ‘sexuality content’

 Nationwide, the American Civil Liberties Union has tracked 491 bills deemed to be anti-LGBTQ that were introduced during the 2023 legislative session.
 Many of the bills, like Ohio House Bill 8, concern public education and the presence of materials aimed at or by LGBTQ individuals.

-One of the first and most famous such laws, is Florida’s controversial “Don’t Say Gay” law, which blocked discussion of sexual orientation and gender identity in pre-K through eighth grades.
-Florida Gov. Ron DeSantis has expanded the law, which goes into effect July 1, to place further limits on teaching of “human sexuality” in high schools.
+One of the first and most famous such laws is Florida’s controversial “Don’t Say Gay” law, which blocked the discussion of sexual orientation and gender identity in pre-K through eighth grades.
+Florida Gov. Ron DeSantis has expanded the law, which goes into effect July 1, to place further limits on the teaching of “human sexuality” in high schools.

 Critics of such legislation have argued that acknowledging the existence of LGBTQ individuals and identities is not inherently sexual.
 As John Hopkins University defines, while the term “sexuality” can refer to “the complex range of components that make us sexual beings,” these components also include self-identification, like sexual orientation and gender.